 - 35. Records of formal meetings will be prepared by note-takers under the general direction of the Chairman of the format within which the meeting takes place.
-A draft record of each formal meeting will be circulated as soon as possible to the negotiating team of each Government and political party participating in the meeting and will be subject to their approval at the next meeting of that format, or earlier if appropriate.
-(33) - 36.
+A draft record of each formal meeting will be circulated as soon as possible to the negotiating team of each Government and political party participating in the meeting and will be subject to their approval at the next meeting of that format, or earlier if appropriate. - 36.
 The British Government will provide a team of civil servants responsible for taking the record of formal Strand One meetings.
-The two Governments will provide a pool of civil servants responsible to taking the record of formal meetings in other formats.
+The two Governments will provide a pool of civil servants responsible for taking the record of formal meetings in other formats.
 The Chairman of the format in question shall appoint note-takers for each meeting from among the officials nominated by the two Governments.
-(34) - 37.
-Note taking arrangements for meetings falling outside the above shall be at the discretion of the relevant Chairmen.
-(34)